caltang/caltang.github.io/about.md

 ---
-theme: jekyll-theme-slate
 title: About Calvin
-locale: en_US
 type: page
 permalink: /about
 ---

 # About Me

 Hi, I'm Calvin.
+This is my about page.